 Summary: Overseas expansion, free units, culture options

-The Royal Dockyard District grants +1 extra movement points to every sea craft built in it, ensuring England always has a small but noticeable advantage over other seafaring civilisations.
-The District also removes the penalty for land units embarking and disembarking, giving Victoria a clear pathway to unload military troops into the ocean and colonise distant lands.
+The Royal Navy Dockyard grants gold bonuses as well as +1 extra movement points to every sea craft built in it, ensuring England always has a small but noticeable advantage over other seafaring civilisations.
+The district also removes movement penalties for land units embarking and disembarking, giving Victoria a clear pathway to unload military troops into the ocean and colonise distant lands.
 The Redcoat unique unit gets +10 combat strength when fighting outside the continent where England’s capital is located, and the Pax Britannica bonus gives a free melee unit to every founded or conquered city overseas, guaranteeing sovereignty in new colonies and culling rebellion.
-Additionally, as of the Summer 2018 update, Pax Britannica now awards a free melee class unit when constructing a Royal Navy Dockyard in a city founded on a foreign continent as well.
+Additionally, Pax Britannica awards a free melee class unit when constructing a Royal Navy Dockyard in a city founded on a foreign continent as well.

 Harald Hardrada of Norway

 Summary: Niche, early/mid-game, raiding, domination

 Norway’s unique bonuses allows its fleets to raid enemy tiles from the sea and removes penalties upon embarking and disembarking, creating a very aggressive viking civilisation that excels at attacking from the sea (what a surprise).
 The berserker is a fragile but powerful unit capable of pillaging tiles and moving in the same turn, while the viking longship can heal itself in neutral territory and extend the longevity of the fleet.
 When played as a harassing and aggressive civ, Norway can be unmatched on domination.

 Norway is extremely niche; the right map is essential for success.
 Founding cities surrounded by forests next to the ocean can turn Harald into an absolute powerhouse.
 However, you need sea access.